thoughtbot/maybe_haskell/book/introduction.md

 ideas are not limited to PhD thesis papers.
 These ideas result directly in cleaner, more maintainable code that solves practical problems.

-I won't be going into how to setup a Haskell programming environment, showing you how to write and run complete Haskell programs, or diving deeply into every language construct we'll see.
+I won't be going into how to set up a Haskell programming environment, showing you how to write and run complete Haskell programs, or diving deeply into every language construct we'll see.
 If you are interested in going further and actually learning Haskell (and I hope you are!), then I recommend following